technion046195/technion_046195_2020_spring/README.md

 ## Known Issus

+- Apparently in markdown the convention is to use the double dollar sign ("$$") for both inline and display equations.

 - For some reason Jekyll replaces the combination "\{" with "{".
 This is problematic when trying to use curly brackets in LaTeX equations such as "\left\{x\right\}".
 A workaround is to use "\lbrace" and "rbrace" instead: "\left\brace x\right\rbrace"